Dairy-Free Pasta Alfredo Soup has all the flavors of the famous pasta dish but it is completely dairy-free. Rich, creamy, fast, easy and memorable.

 My life is so much healthier since I became a plant-based eater.

-I breath much easier as I treat my family to Mac ‘n Cheese, Scalloped Potatoes, Spaghetti Carbonara and all of the other ‘cheesy’ and creamy meals out there knowing that they are all dairy-free.
+I breathe much easier as I treat my family to Mac ‘n Cheese, Scalloped Potatoes, Spaghetti Carbonara and all of the other ‘cheesy’ and creamy meals out there knowing that they are all dairy-free.

 Below I shared a few ways that can help you stay in shape and cut calories over the upcoming holiday.
 Thank goodness for all of the wonderful products that are out there now.